jsDrome/ipwa-cli/readme.md

 # iPWA

-🚀 Spin up an isomorphic progressive web app or native app deployable in the cloud, publishable as npm package or docker container with a fully automated supercharged pipeline, all in under an hour!
+🚀 Spin up an isomorphic progressive web app or native app deployable in the cloud, publishable as AN npm package or docker container with a fully automated supercharged pipeline, all in under an hour!

 ## Salient Features